Common questions in molecular biology: How is DNA barcoding used in research?

 The second half of the two-part probe is called the capture probe, generated by fusing a gene-specific sequence adjacent to that used for the reporter probe to a series of 3’ repeats (Geiss).

-After a simple hybridization protocol of the probe to target cDNA, image analysis equipment identifies each target RNA by the specific color order of the labeled reporter probe without need for any amplification or other enzymatic steps, greatly accelerating gene expression studies.
+After a simple hybridization protocol of the probe to target cDNA, image analysis equipment identifies each target RNA by the specific color order of the labeled reporter probe without need for any amplification or other enzymatic steps, greatly accelerating gene expression profiling.

 Chen BR, Hale DC, Ciolek PJ, Runge KW.
 Generation and analysis of a barcode-tagged insertion mutant library in the fission yeast Schizosaccharomyces pombe.
 BMC Genomics.
 2012;13:161.
 Published 2012 May 3. doi:10.1186/1471-2164-13-161